 For over 10 years, she ran the Daybreak Clinic - a centre for holistic psychotherapy and mental health services.
 During this time, she developed the Clinical Counselling Hypnotherapy (C.Hyp™) Practitioner training program which has grown into an international network of hundreds of like-minded therapists who are dedicated to mind-body-spirit interventions in psychotherapy.
 Kaia is Past-President of the Canadian Society of Clinical Hypnosis (Ontario Division) and enjoys travelling around the world to teach mental health professionals about clinical hypnosis and integrative psychotherapy.

 As the founder and President of Daybreak Therapy and Training, Kaia is so happy to be part of a thriving and growing community of counselling professionals offering excellence in mind-body therapies.
 In her clinical practice, Kaia specializes in anxiety and trauma-related issues including: panic, fears, phobias, PTSD, OCD and Generalized Anxiety Disorder.
 She is also the author of Breaking the Worry Trance, an online educational program teaching mindfulness-based approaches to healing anxiety.
 Along with her Daybreak colleagues, she is committed to the integration of evidence-based psychotherapy and conventional counselling with the ages-old wisdom of ancient psycho-spiritual healing traditions.
+Through Daybreak's yearly mind-body-spirit psychotherapy conferences and certification programs, this soul-guided work continues.

 Having taught mindfulness and meditation practices along with self-hypnosis strategies to thousands of individuals, Kaia’s approach to life and work is one that nurtures mindfulness, inquiry and compassion.
 These days, her favourite thing to do is simply marvel at the beauty and keen intelligence of her two adorable daughters who became young adults in the blink of an eye.